 This event is open to all members of the Virginia Tech community interested in data science, regardless of major!
-In some parts of the program we will break into smaller more focused groups so everyone from freshmen to graduate students and researchers can find topics of interest.
+We would also love to have Virginia Tech alumni call in.
+We expect that everyone from freshmen to graduate students and researchers can find topics of interest.

 VT News story and video about the first WiDS Blacksburg at Virginia Tech (2019):

 And program of the 2019 event: https://eileenrmartin.github.io/docs/WiDS-BBurg-VT-Program-2019.pdf

 WiDS Blacksburg @ Virginia Tech is an independent event organized by the local organizing committee with faculty sponsor Eileen Martin to coincide with the annual Global Women in Data Science (WiDS) Conference held at Stanford University and an estimated 200+ locations worldwide.
 All genders are invited to attend WiDS regional events, which features outstanding women doing outstanding work.

 5:00-5:10 Introduction video and welcome, Zoom registration link